Nordic Religions in the Viking Age

 Thomas DuBois unravels for the first time the history of the Nordic religions in the Viking Age and shows how these ancient beliefs and their oral traditions incorporated both a myriad of local beliefs and aspects of foreign religions, most notably Christianity.

-Thomas A. DuBois is Associate Professor in the Department of Scandinavian Studies and Comparative Literature at the University of Washington.
+Thomas A. DuBois is Associate Professor in the Department of Scandinavian Studies and Comparative Literature at the University of Wisconsin.
 He is the author of Finnish Folk Poetry and the Kalevala.